Daniel 5 P2: The Precarious Position of the Unbeliever

 Conclusion

-[3] ↩ When someone dies, there is the sense of finality.
+2. When someone dies, there is a sense of finality.
 That is, you know that nothing can now be changed, no more words can be said or expressed.
 Sometimes people feel regret when someone dies that they hadn't been with them more or had an issue between them resolved.
 But death is final in terms of our relationship with someone in this life.
 1 John 2:28 tells us to abide in Christ so that when He comes we will be confident and won't feel any shame.
 It gives the possibility at least that some will feel shame at His coming.
 Obviously there will be great joy and wonder, but there also could be a limited time of shame or regret over a life that was not lived with eternity in mind.
 Worth thinking about.

-[4] ↩ Other examples exist like the Ninevites in Jonah chapter 3 who genuinely repented and were spared judgement (much to Jonah's annoyance!)
+3. Other examples exist like the Ninevites in Jonah chapter 3 who genuinely repented and were spared judgement (much to Jonah's annoyance!)
 They were just as wicked as the Babylonians but after a decree from the king, everyone humbled themselves before the Lord when they heard of the upcoming judgement.
 Even every beast had to be covered in sackcloth!
 But not our Belshazzar.
 No sign of repentance here!

 Or think of the thief on the cross.
 It says in Matt 27:44 that at the start both robbers who were crucified with Jesus hurled abuse on Him.
 And yet, through a miracle, one robber would later believe in Jesus!
-Even at the this very late stage of his life, because he genuinely turned to the Lord, salvation was granted to him.
+Even at this very late stage of his life, because he genuinely turned to the Lord, salvation was granted to him.
 Amazing.
-I have always enjoyed the words of Martyn Lloyd Jones concerning these two robbers crucified with Christ -
+I have always enjoyed the words of Martyn Lloyd Jones concerning these two robbers crucified with Christ:

 'One thief was saved so that there would always be hope.
 But only one so that there would not be presumption.'

-[5] ↩ Regarding the pull of the world, I watched the movie 'Into the Wild' the other day.
+4. Regarding the pull of the world, I remember watching the movie 'Into the Wild'.
 It is the kind of movie that stays with you for a while.
 It is the sad story of Chris McCandless who grew up in Annandale, Virginia.
 After graduating in 1990 from Emory University, McCandless gave away his bank savings of $25,000 to Oxfam, burned his remaining money, cut up his credit cards and went 'Into the Wild'.
 Now, I'm not suggesting you do that but the movie sure made me think about the pull of society towards commercialism and conformity.
 As Christians, we should 'conform' to the ways of our Lord, not the ways of this world.
 McCandless sadly died in Alaska alone (from starvation) but the movie does show some earlier encounters he had with Christians and I can only hope that he knew God before his death.
 In his journal they found this written - 'I have had a happy life and thank the Lord.
 Goodbye and may God bless all!'

 Here are some lyrics from one of the songs from the movie: